 Where Next Practice Meets Best Practice

 Across Illinois, classrooms are beginning to offer renewed opportunities for in-person learning.
-But now’s not the time to slip back into old edtech utilization habits.
-Now’s the chance to establish a new normal and make today’s digital learning apps, platforms, and best practices part of every classroom’s pedagogy going forward.
+Now is the time to establish a new normal and make today’s digital learning apps, platforms, and best practices part of every classroom’s pedagogy going forward.

 Spaces for this intimate event are limited, so don’t wait to reserve your spot!